nginxinc/docker-nginx-amplify/README.md

 ### 1.1.
 NGINX Amplify Agent Inside Docker Container

 The Amplify Agent can be deployed in a Docker environment.
-At this time there are still certain limitations related to how and what metrics are collected (see below), but overall the agent can be used to monitor NGINX instances running inside a Docker container.
+At this time there are still certain limitations related to how and what metrics are collected (see below), but overall the agent can be successfully used to monitor NGINX instances running inside Docker containers.

 The "agent inside the container" is currenly the only mode of operation.
 In other words, the agent should be running in the same container, next to the NGINX instance.

 ### 1.2.
 Standalone Mode

-By default the agent will try to determine the OS' `hostname` on startup.
-The `hostname` is used to generate a unique UUID to uniquely identify the new object in the monitoring backend.
+By default the agent will try to determine the OS' `hostname` on startup (see the docs [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#changing-the-hostname-and-uuid) for more information).
+The `hostname` is used to generate an UUID to uniquely identify the new object in the monitoring backend.

-This means, that in the absence of the additional configuration steps, each new container started from an Amplify-enabled image, will be reported as a standalone system in the Amplify web user interface.
+This means that in the absence of the additional configuration steps, each new container started from an Amplify-enabled Docker image, will be reported as a standalone system in the Amplify web user interface.
+Moreover, the reported hostname is typically something not easily readable.

+When using Amplify with Docker, another option is available and recommended — which is `imagename`.
+The `imagename` option tells the Amplify Agent that it's running in a container environment, and then the agent will start to collect and report metrics and metadata accordingly.

+If you prefer to see individual instances started from the same image as separate objects, assign different `imagenames` to each of the running instances accordingly.

 You can learn more about the agent's configuration options [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-amplify-agent).